dspace-group/simphera-reference-architecture-aws/README.md

 ```
 On the next page you can define a name for the secret.
 Automatic credentials rotation is currently not supported.
-When you adjust your Terraform variables as described in the next section, you need to reference the name of the secret.
+You have to provide the name of the secret in your Terraform variables.
+The next section describes how you need to adjust your Terraform variables.

 ### Adjust Terraform Variables